At Home with Ulla Salzgeber

 “It is good to put the horse’s head down to strengthen his back, to make him loose, this is the way I train Rusty in the week where he has no competition, with a long neck, so then he takes the bit and the muscles are very loose and he feels good.”

-When you ask Ulla to name the most important influence on her riding and training, the answer is something of a shock.
+When you ask Ulla to name the most important influence on her riding and training, the answer is something of a surprise.
 Despite the fact that she has worked with ‘all the best teachers in Germany’ the man she looks to for inspiration and advice is 87-year-old General Stecken!
+(The late General Stecken was the mentor of many greats including Ingrid Klimke)

-“To find your own style from every teacher you take something.
+“To find your own style, from every teacher you take something.
 In my opinion the best teacher was General Stecken.
 He was so correct.
 If he says stop at A and you stop too early or too late… you did it for an hour!
-Until you both knew where to stop, I think this still helps me a lot.
+Until you both could stop exactly on the marker, I think this still helps me a lot.
 When I was a child, General Stecken came to our stable two times a week for six or seven years, until I moved to the south.
 He still comes, he was here in the spring, he is 87 now, really fantastic.
-He was watching Wallstreet and Rusty and that was wonderful because I always ride alone.
-Sometimes Ernst Hoyos comes, my husband looks, but for most of the day I only have the mirror, and sometimes I say to myself, now ride a very nice half pass to B and if you enter the track one metre earlier or later, oh the half pass was so good it doesn’t matter.
-But with General Stencken sitting there, I told you to enter the track at B and not one metre before B. Okay….
-That was very good because I started again thinking about the correct riding from marker to marker.”
+He was watching Rusty, and that was wonderful because I always ride alone.
+Sometimes Ernst Hoyos comes, my husband looks, but for most of the day I only have the mirror, and sometimes I say to myself, now ride a very nice half pass to B and if you enter the track half a metre earlier or later, oh the half pass was so good it doesn’t matter.
+But with General Stecken sitting there, I told you to enter the track at B and not half a metre before B. Okay….
+That was very good because I started again thinking about the correct riding from marker to marker.

 There is all the talk about new ways of riding and training, but you are still finding wisdom from an 87-year-old man?
 Maybe there are not so many new things that are important?